Last Updated on May 14, 2026

 The terms curing and seasoning are often used interchangeably as both contribute to the other’s goal, but you can think of curing as “smoothing out” and seasoning as “adding aromatic scents” to your mortar and pestle.
 When you get one —if you didn’t get it from a flea market— it’ll include instructions for curing and seasoning.
 But even if it doesn’t come with instructions, don’t fret; here, we’ll walk you through how to do both with ease.

 The recipe for curing and seasoning usually includes rice, garlic, cumin seeds, and salt and pepper.
-The hard rice pieces rub-down the porous surface, and the garlic acts as a flavorful glue to remove the sand and small pieces of rocks from the surface.
+The hard rice pieces rub down the porous surface, and the garlic acts as a flavorful glue to remove the sand and small pieces of rock from the surface.
 Lastly, cumin, salt, and pepper help you sand down the surface to perfection.

 How to Cure a Granite Mortar and Pestle

-• Start with scrubbing your brand new mortar and pestle in the sink to remove any residue from when it was produced that might still be there.
+- Start by scrubbing your brand-new mortar and pestle in the sink to remove any residue from when it was produced that might still be there.

-• Once clean and dry, cover the bottom of your mortar with rice; this will take up about half a cup, depending on the size of your mortar.
+- Once clean and dry, cover the bottom of your mortar with rice; it should take about half a cup, depending on the size of your mortar.

 Once you’re done with the initial rubbing down of the mortar with rice and you are at the rice flour stage, it’s time to add the aromatics.

-• Empty the mortar and throw about 5 peeled garlic cloves in it.
+- Empty the mortar and throw about 5 peeled garlic cloves into it.
 You can eyeball this amount depending on the size of your mortar.

-• Add a teaspoon of cumin seeds, rock salt, and black pepper seeds and grind them until you obtain a smoothish uniform garlic-cumin-salt-pepper paste.
+- Add a teaspoon of cumin seeds, rock salt, and black pepper seeds, and grind them until you obtain a smooth, uniform garlic-cumin-salt-pepper paste.

-• Rinse your mortar under running water and let it dry by itself.
+- Rinse your mortar under running water and let it dry on its own.

 How to Cure a Molcajete